 - Decide how much you’d be willing to spend on the item.
 Forget the current bid, simply decide how much the item is worth for you.
-If anyone else wins the auction by a higher bid, you won’t have regrets as you weren’t willing to pay any more than the amount you had set your maximum bid to anyway.
+If anyone else wins the auction by a higher bid, you don't have regrets as you didn't want to pay any more than the amount you had set your maximum bid to anyway.

 - Make sure you do not place any early bids.

-- Within the last minute of the auction, place your bid.
-That’s it, you’re done!
+- Within the last minute of the auction, place your snipe bid.
+And that’s it, you’re done!

 The Verdict on Best eBay Sniper: My Recommendation